Theosophical Society Point Loma - Blavatskyhouse: Organizational framework

 The organization of the Theosophical Society − Blavatskyhouse The Hague is hierarchically structured.
 The center is formed by the International Headquarters of the Leader.
 The organization has national divisions.
-Every national division forms the coordinating organ of the local Lodges.
+Every national division forms the coordinating organ of the local lodges.

 The I.S.I.S.
 Foundation

 The acronym I.S.I.S. — of the Theosophical Society—Blavatskyhouse The Hague — stands for International Study centre for Independent Search for truth.
-The purpose of the Foundation is to form a core of Universal Brotherhood/Sisterhood, by spreading the knowledge regarding the spiritual structure of humans and cosmos, free of dogmas.
-The Foundation tries to reach that objective by giving courses, organizing public and other lectures, printing of books, pamphlets and other publications, as well as all its other available means.
-The Foundation does not receive government grants.
+The foundation's aim is to form a core of universal brotherhood/sisterhood, by spreading their notions about the spiritual structure of humans and cosmos, free of dogmas.
+The foundation tries to reach that objective by giving courses, organizing public and other lectures, printing of books, pamphlets and other publications, as well as all its other available means.
+The foundation does not receive government grants.
 All activities of the Society and the I.S.I.S.
 Foundation are carried out on voluntary basis.
 The organization does not have any paid officials.